jian-dong/kiva_simulation/README.md

 1. A large program must be able to be tested separately.
 To achieve this APIs between components needs to be defined.
 There needs to be an API class and an implementation class.

+2. The program shows strange behavior with -O2 turned on, should avoid -O2.